tmux-plugins/tmux-yank/README.md

 #### OS X requirements

 - [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard)<br/>
-  If you already don't have this, then install:
+  If you don't have this already, then install:
   `$ brew install reattach-to-user-namespace`.

 #### Linux requirements